zburkett/VoICE/README.md

 brew install imagemagick
 ```

-VoICE also relies on R and Perl, which are already included with Mac OS X. If either or both are, please download and install R from https://cloud.r-project.org and Perl from https://www.perl.org/get.html or by:
+VoICE also relies on R and Perl, which are already included with Mac OS X. If either or both are missing, please download and install R from https://cloud.r-project.org and Perl from https://www.perl.org/get.html or by:
 ```bash
 # Install Homebrew if not already done for SoX:
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"